Constructing and Machine Learning Calabi-Yau Five-folds: Conclusions

 The construction of the full CICY five-folds dataset, which is the most natural development of our work, is itself a very challenging task.
 As we mentioned, because of its estimated size in the order of $10^8$, building it completely is likely be very heavy computationally.
 Machine learning could help make this process more manageable, and could be useful to quickly extract information on the full dataset, such as bounds for the Hodge numbers, by just constructing part of it and predicting the rest of it.
-This new collection of data would also allow for an investigation of the properties of CICY cohomological numbers across different dimensions, both with and without neural networks.
-This is something that has never been done before; it has the potential unveil unknown properties and reveal a new predictive power. \\ Moreover, we believe that substantial improvements on the ML performance could be reached also with the current subset of data.
+Progresses in this direction, i.e. extrapolating predictions from low to high Hodge numbers, have been made for CICY three-folds and four-folds in \cite{Erbin_2023}.
+This new collection of data would also allow for an investigation of the properties of CICY's cohomological numbers across different complex dimensions, both with and without neural networks.
+It is something that has never been done before, and it has the potential unveil unknown properties and reveal a new predictive power. \\ Moreover, we believe that substantial improvements on the ML performance could be reached also with the current subset of data.
 Applying the inception network developed for CICY four-folds in \cite{Erbin_2022} would be a promising starting point in that direction. \\ Finally, another interesting extension consists of a detailed analysis of the topological properties in our dataset.
 This would include computing the intersection numbers, and other investigations along the lines of \cite{Gray_2014}.
 Such a study would also have a particular relevance from the phenomenological perspective, in that it would identify the elliptically fibered spaces.